tl00162/MedMyst/readme.txt

-Iteration 3 submission
+Final submission

+To build and run this program, ensure you have the following installed:

+Java Development Kit (JDK): Version 17 or later.

+MySQL Database Server: Version 8.0 or later.

 nurse log ins

-id: nurse1, password: password
+username: nurse1, password: password
-id: nurse2, password: password2

 admin log ins

-id: administrator1, password: testpassword1
+username: administrator1, password: testpassword1
-id: administrator2, password: testpassword2

 Stored Procedure for adding an appointment: